Last Updated on September 20, 2023

 The Sugarloaf Dune is a major highlight on this trail, with a nice view down at the water from above.

 4 Miles One Way (Moderate)

 The Sandhills access of Carvers Creek State Park is dominated by pine trees and the Longleaf Pine Trail.
-This trail starts from the parking lot and connects to nearly all of the other trails in the Sandhills Access.
+This trail in Fayetteville starts from the parking lot and connects to nearly all of the other trails in the Sandhills Access.

 You can connect with them to extend your hike (or bike ride).

 2.5 Miles One Way (Moderate)

 Goose Creek State Park (near Washington and Bath) is one of our most underrated state parks.
 Follow the Goose Creek Trail from the main parking lot or the Campground.

 You’ll cross a few of the park’s other trails, including the Live Oak Trail, which offers a nice view of the Pamlico River.

 The end of this trail is a beautiful scene where you can see Goose Creek from a sandy beach.

 Jockey’s Ridge State Park (Tracks in the Sand)